Skip to content

 • You can request samples of their work

-• Request a sample edit or proofing (you provide a sample of your text and let them work on it).
+• Request a sample edit or a proofread (you provide a sample of your text and let them work on it).

 • Read their Terms and Conditions.

 • Ask to know about their working methods and payment methods.
-It’s typical to pay a deposit and then in parts as milestones are reached (for long projects) or once the project is completed.
+It’s typical to pay a deposit and then as milestones are reached (for long projects) or once the project is completed.

-If you need further guidance, feel free to get in touch!
-I’m always happy help.
+If you want more advice feel free to get in touch!
+I’m happy to help.

 Leave a Reply